julyndav/SQL/AtliQ Hardware/README.md

 The goal is to segment the customer data on various metrics and create an actionable dashboard.
 This will allow AtliQ to gain a better understanding of their customers' habits and possibly give insight on new, potential markets.

 <p></p>
 <i> *Note: TTWC is a fictional company.
-This entire analysis was done for course project completion to simulate real-world work environment.</i>
+This entire analysis was a capstone project to simulate real-world work environment.</i>
 <br></br>